 The high season in Mexico City is between March and May, coordinating with some of the best weather in the city.
 While this means the streets will be crowded, you’ll be rewarded with lovely weather and sunshine.
 Fall is a wonderful time to visit and experience many cultural activities and festivals in Mexico City, like Mexican Independence Day in September and Día de Los Muertos in November.

+A good Mexico City Travel Guide must have a detailed transit section.
 There are many public transportation options for getting around Mexico City.
 The safest and most reliable way is by Sitio taxis or Uber.
-While other unmarked taxis are available in Mexico City, Sitio taxis are official, safe, and reliable.
+While other unmarked taxis are available in Mexico City, Sitio taxis are official, safe, and reliable for females traveling alone.
 You can get your hotel to call one for you or look for stands marked with Sitio around the city.

 Uber is also available in Mexico City and is another convenient and safe way to travel.